odubno/gauss-naive-bayes/README.md

 Every function is created from scratch.
-However, instead of you having to download the data, we're using a quick api call to get the csv.
+However, instead of having to download the data, we're using a quick api call to get the csv.

 ```
 pip install requests